inrjeg1/compose_helloalmere/README.md

 # compose_helloalmere
-this is the entrry point for docker-compose hello almere project
+this is the entry point for docker-compose hello almere project